The Center for Story and Symbol

 This course explores supervisory relationships from an archetypal perspective.
 Presentations will show how initiatory aspects of mentoring are enhanced if unconscious dimensions are honored.
 Our focus will be on finding the most effective methods of supporting and expanding the skills of others.

-Storytelling will draw upon familiar characters, such as Mary Poppins and Gandalf (in The Lord of the Rings) to illustrate skillful mentoring.
+Storytelling will draw upon familiar characters, such as Mary Poppins to illustrate skillful mentoring.
 We will examine how to serve as a worthy example of integrity.
 Our emphasis is on the preparation of psychotherapists, but the material can be also applied to other mentoring situations.
 Also useful for those with supervisors.
+Meets required six hours for active clinical supervisors.

 Learning Objectives